How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Real-world applications

 For all robustness experiments in this section, we evaluate the algorithms using the \emph{number of effectively purchased data points} — the subset of acquired points that were actually incorporated into the model and contributed to improvement.
 This distinguishes true learning progress from mere expenditure.
 To assess robustness, we performed two Monte Carlo–based analyses: the first examined how random data perturbations affect performance, and the second explored the sensitivity to key model and economic parameters.

 \paragraph{Data Variability.} A Monte Carlo simulation with 1,000 replications was conducted by repeatedly resampling subsets of the original data, with a model-improvement threshold fixed at 20\%.
 Figures \ref{fig:MC_BC} and \ref{fig:MC_SC} show the resulting distributions of effectively purchased data points (i.e., data points used to improve the model) for buyer-centric (BC) and seller-centric (SC) pricing schemes.
-VBAL and QBCAL exhibit concentrated frequency distributions (Figures~\ref{fig:MC_BC}\subref{fig:MC_BC-a}–\subref{fig:MC_BC-b} and \ref{fig:MC_SC}\subref{fig:MC_SC-a}–\subref{fig:MC_SC-b}), indicating stable behaviour across replications, while the random baseline (RSC) produces flatter distributions (Figures \ref{fig:MC_BC}\subref{fig:MC_BC-c} and \ref{fig:MC_SC}\subref{fig:MC_SC-c}), reflecting higher variability and lower robustness.
+VBAL and QBCAL exhibit concentrated frequency distributions ((Figures~\ref{fig:MC_BC}\subref{fig:MC_BC-a}--\subref{fig:MC_BC-b} and \ref{fig:MC_SC}\subref{fig:MC_SC-a}--\subref{fig:MC_SC-b}), indicating stable behaviour across replications, while the random (RSC) and the Greedy Knapsack (GK) baselines produce flatter distributions (Figures~\ref{fig:MC_BC}\subref{fig:MC_BC-c}--\subref{fig:MC_BC-d} and \ref{fig:MC_SC}\subref{fig:MC_SC-c}--\subref{fig:MC_SC-d}), reflecting higher variability and lower robustness.

-\paragraph{Parameter Sensitivity.} A second Monte Carlo analysis evaluated how key parameters affect performance in the estimation-quality-focused setting.
-We varied (i) the WTP of the buyer ($\phi$), (ii) the WTS scaling coefficient of the seller ($d_1$), and (iii) the budget limit ($B$), holding all other parameters at baseline (the improvement threshold was raised to 90\% to clarify WTP trends).
-Figures~\ref{fig:sensitivity_WTP_BC}--\ref{fig:sensitivity_B_SC} and Table~\ref{tab:montecarlo_bc_sc_var} (Appendix) show that VBAL and QBCAL maintain smooth, monotonic purchase patterns, whereas RSC exhibits irregular fluctuations due to its non-adaptive design.
-As $d_1$ increases, stricter acceptance reduces purchases, with occasional local increases when the remaining budget allows high-value purchases.
-Overall, VBAL and QBCAL acquire fewer but more informative samples than RSC, demonstrating stronger selectivity and cost efficiency.
+\paragraph{Parameter Sensitivity.} We further examine parameter sensitivity in the estimation-quality-focused setting by varying (i) the buyer’s WTP $\phi$, (ii) the seller’s WTS scaling coefficient $d_1$, and (iii) the budget limit $B$, while keeping all other parameters at their baseline values. \minorrev{Figures~\ref{fig:sensitivity_WTP_BC}--\ref{fig:sensitivity_B_SC} and Table~\ref{tab:montecarlo_bc_sc_var} (Appendix) show that the effective number of purchased points is largely insensitive to $\phi$ in the tested range under both BC and SC pricing: VBAL and QBCAL consistently purchase only a small set of informative points (around 10), whereas RSC and Greedy Knapsack purchase substantially more points (around 19--21 and $28$, respectively).
+Increasing $B$ from \pounds10 to \pounds30 has a limited impact in these experiments, as most methods reach the variance threshold before exhausting the larger budgets.}

 \end{revisedblock}